Density-Adaptive Kernel based Efficient Reranking Approaches for Person Reidentification: Experimental Evaluations

-Market-1501 is a large data set for person Re-Id task generated in an open environment.
-There are 32,668 boxes of 1,501 walking people captured from six surveillance cameras net in campus, where 2,793 distracters are included.
-In the experiment, 19,732 images of 750 identities are used for training and 12,936 images of 751 identities are used for testing.
-Besides, 3,368 images are randomly selected from total 12,936 images as probe and there are on average around 17.5 ground truths for each probe.
-Mars is a video extension of the Market-1501 and contains around 20,000 images for 1,261 identities.
-There are 8,298 images of 631 identities are used for training and the rest are used for testing.
-Similarly, 1,980 images of 630 identities are selected as probe set from total 12,180 images where 3,248 distracters are included and there are on average around 12.8 ground truths for each probe.
+Market-1501 is a large dataset for the person ReID tasks generated in an open environment.
+There are 32,668 boxes of 1,501 people walking captured from six surveillance camera in a network on a campus, and 2,793 distracters are included.
+In the experiment, 12,936 images of 751 identities are used for training, 19,732 images are used for testing (gallery set), and 3,368 images of 750 identities are randomly selected as probes.
+Therefore, there are approximately 26.3 ground truths on average for each identity in the gallery set.
+Mars is a video extension of Market-1501 and contains approximately 20,000 images of 1,261 identities.
+In the experiment, 8,298 images of 631 identities are used for training, and the reminders are used for testing.
+Similarly, 1,980 images of 630 identities are selected as the probe set from a total of 12,180 images, and 3,248 distracters are included.
+There are approximately 16.2 ground truths on average for each identity in the gallery set.

-Since there are multiple ground truths for both of them, we refer these two datasets \emph{multiple-shot matching} scenario.
-Note that, in Market-1501 and Mars, the probe is randomly picked out from the total gallery set.
-That is, the probe set is included in the gallery set.
-Thus, we do not consider the setting of adding the probe samples to the gallery set.
+Since there are multiple ground truths in the both probe and gallery sets for these two datasets, we refer to this as a \emph{multiple-shot matching} scenario.
+In this situation, we also consider the effect of adding the probe samples to the gallery set to research how the addition of these extra probe samples will affect the data local distribution and the performance of our proposals.
+In addition, since MRank-$L_{n}$ \cite{Chen:ICIP13} requires the construction of a large-scale affinity matrix and matrix inversion calculation, which are quite time consuming, we do not present results for this method on these two large datasets.